cisco/mindmeld/docs/source/userguide/system_entities.rst

 Annotating System Entities
 --------------------------

-Users have to annotate system entities.
+Users have to annotate system entities to let Workbench know which system entities are needed for the app.
 By annotating system entities, the user would train the entity recognition model on a much smaller training set since these system entities have already been pre-learned.
 Here are some examples of annotated system entities from the